-2-D STUDIO ART 3 HONORS 0101320
+2-D STUDIO ART 3 HONORS

-Grade Level: 11, 12 Course Weight: 4.5 1 Fine Arts Credit / Year Long and creative risk-taking.
+Course Weight: 4.5 1 Fine Arts Credit / Year Long

-Prerequisite(s): • 2-D Studio Art 2
+Prerequisite(s): 2-D Studio Art 2

 Art Teacher Approval

 Art 3 Honors is an advanced level course where students demonstrate proficiency in the conceptual development of content in drawing, painting, printmaking, collage, and/or design to create self-directed or collaborative 2-D artwork suitable for inclusion in a portfolio.
 Students produce works that show evidence of developing craftsmanship and quality in the composition.
 Through the critique process, students evaluate and respond to their own work and that of their peers.
 Through a focused investigation of traditional techniques, historical and cultural models, and individual expressive goals, students begin to develop a personal art style.